renzol2/digital-garden/pages/assistive-technology.md

 ---
-tags: rehb-330
+tags: rehb-330 tools-for-independent-living assistive-technology
 ---

 # Assistive technology

 Assistive Technology Act of 1998 (amended in 2004)

-- any item, piece of equipment or product system whether acquired commercially, off the shelf, modified, or customized that is used to increase, maintain, or improve *functional capabilities* of individuals with disabilities
+- any item, piece of equipment or product system whether acquired commercially, off the shelf, modified, or customized that is used to increase, maintain, or improve _functional capabilities_ of individuals with disabilities

 Terms with definition